Audiologist vs. Hearing Instrument Specialist

 Does my Audiologist need to be a Doctor?

 That’s for you to decide.
 Masters level audiologists will have 6 years of education and Doctors of Audiology will have 8.
 Just because one has a bit more education than the other doesn’t necessarily mean they will be better.
 They are both highly educated in hearing loss.
-AuD’s have more formal education, therefore, could possibly diagnose or treat more types of hearing loss.
+AuD’s have more formal education and, therefore, could possibly diagnose or treat more types of hearing loss.

 If you are wondering if seeing an audiologist is right for you, consider this…